 With numbers of experimental designs at DCC, in 2008 a new concept was drafted.
 One of the problems was the cost of freight.
 Freight is the highest in history.
 DCC Equipment designed a two side squeeze, no head gate, all purpose squeeze that condenses into a 9' X 5' X 7" size for shipping.
 It is the BRY Chute.
 It is shipped common carrier right to a business location of the buyer's choice.
-The price is $1600 delivered in the USA.

 This is one of the early BRY prototypes which was later changed in several areas.